mieweb/docs/content/features/health-surveillance/viewing-health-surveillance-panels-and-membership.md

 ![](./viewing-health-surveillance-panels-and-membership.assets/a878f3c20992690f5258de0f64ad48c2.png)

-*Note: clicking the [Calc] button will auto-populate the Next Due Date to be due at the specific frequency date that the Health Surveillance Panel is programmed (system wide) to recur every (ex: annual/yearly) depending on the last date it was completed in the employee's chart. *
+*Note: clicking the [Calc] button will auto-populate the Next Due Date to be due at the specific frequency date that the Health Surveillance Panel is programmed (system wide) to recur every (ex: annual/yearly) depending on the last date it was completed in the employee's chart*.

 Otherwise, you can manually set the Next Due Date here to signify a different due date.